HugoDaniel/hugodaniel.com/content/posts/2021-01-31-the-life-of-a-web-component-tests.md

 Testing Web Components is not fun.
 There is also not that much space to be creative here.
 Web Components have a lot of particularities that need to be considered.
 In this post, I presented three techniques to handle Web Component tests and their eventual awkward flow.

 Having a commonplace (`#domTestArea`) to dump Web Components during testing and using some sort of `async waitFor()` inside a Mutation Observer on the `#shadow-root` looks like too much hassle.
 It feels that all of this should not be needed.
 I found that these three techniques solve most problems I often encountered when testing Web Components.
 I don't like these hacks but *they work* in general.
+Generally.

 <hr>